A kernel method for the learning of Wasserstein geometric flows: Wasserstein gradient and Hamiltonian flows

 \section{Wasserstein gradient and Hamiltonian flows}

 In this section, we define some elements of calculus on the density manifold and present the geometric structures underlying Wasserstein gradient and Hamiltonian flows defined on it.
 These geometric frameworks have been extensively studied in the literature; see the classical books \cite{villani2009optimal, ambrosio2008gradient}, as well as contributions such as \cite{otto2001geometry,lott2008some, chow2020wasserstein}.
 In Section~\ref{Hamiltonian structure}, we present a symplectic form on what we call the characterization space $\mathcal{P}_+(M) \times C^\infty(M)/\mathbb{R}$ (see below), that provides a geometric perspective on the Wasserstein Hamiltonian flows discussed in \cite{chow2020wasserstein, Wu2025}.
-This symplectic structure was introduced in \cite{khesin2019geometry} in the context of the study of the geometry of the Madelung transform.
-As it will be explained later on, this geometric approach differs from the Hamiltonian structure on Wasserstein spaces in \cite{ambrosio2008hamiltonian, Gangbo2011} and from the Poisson structure on the density manifold \cite{lott2008some}.
+This symplectic structure was introduced in \cite{khesin2019geometry} in the study of the geometry of the Madelung transform.
+As explained later in Appendix \ref{apped: density manifold intro}, this geometric approach differs from the Hamiltonian structure on Wasserstein spaces in \cite{ambrosio2008hamiltonian, Gangbo2011} and from the Poisson structure on the density manifold \cite{lott2008some}. {For completeness, we provide details in Appendix~\ref{apped: density manifold intro}.}